What Do Tile and Marble Setter Do?

 - Brush glue onto manila paper on which design has been drawn and position tiles, finished side down, onto paper.

 - Mix, apply, and spread plaster, concrete, mortar, cement, mastic, glue or other adhesives to form a bed for the tiles, using brush, trowel and screed.

 - Study blueprints and examine surface to be covered to determine amount of material needed.

-Tile and Marble Setter Needed Skills
+Skills Needed to be a Tile and Marble Setter

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.